North Korea test-fires ballistic missile

 Trump spoke after Abe and gave a one-sentence statement: "I just want everybody to understand and fully know that the United States of America stands behind Japan, its great ally, 100%."

-Japan's chief cabinet secretary, Yoshihide Suga, said that the fact that the launch came as Abe met with Trump made it "a clear provocation to Japan and the region."
+Japan's chief Cabinet secretary, Yoshihide Suga, said the fact the launch came as Abe met with Trump made it "a clear provocation to Japan and the region."

 Tokyo has already lodged protests against North Korea via its embassy in Beijing, he said.